kglw-dot-net/phase1/blog/_posts/2023-02-27-conversation-king-gizzard-professor.md

 **W.B.T.G.
 Slinger:**
 I'm personally a bit of a purist when it comes to the Hottest 100, you know, I manually write-in my votes and all that, but this trend does make it a little more difficult to engage with over time I feel.

-_Triple J’s Hottest 100 is thought to be the world's largest public annual music poll and the results as broadcast are typically listened to by approximately one-fifth of the entire adult population of Australia.
+<aside>Triple J’s Hottest 100 is thought to be the world's largest public annual music poll and the results as broadcast are typically listened to by approximately one-fifth of the entire adult population of Australia.
 King Gizzard and the Lizard Wizard have appeared in the countdown with 2016’s Gamma Knife and 2017’s Nuclear Fusion, but have been under-represented compared with the expected placement of similar band of their status and presence.
-Despite the push from fans, King Gizzard made no appearance in the [countdown for 2022](https://en.wikipedia.org/wiki/Triple_J_Hottest_100,_2022)._
+Despite the push from fans, King Gizzard made no appearance in the <a href="https://en.wikipedia.org/wiki/Triple_J_Hottest_100,_2022">countdown for 2022</a>.</aside>

 **Dr. Barry Hill:**
 To get back to what your question was about the music industry, it's hard financially, but one thing that's better about it than overseas markets is that when you're starting out, it's not so cut-throat.
 I've known people who've gone to the states, to Nashville to try and make it in that scene.
 There's so many people living in their cars, still paying rent to a friend's house so they've got access to a shower and a kitchen.
 Just struggling, and struggling, and struggling to get that first step into the music industry in America as American artists.
 Same in Europe or England, there's just so many bands, you're competing with so many things.